Comedian (artwork): Purchases

+Interventions

-After its sale, while still on exhibit at Art Basel, Georgian performance artist David Datuna ate the piece in an intervention he called Hungry Artist.
+After its sale, while still on exhibit at Art Basel, the Georgian performance artist David Datuna ate the piece in an intervention he called Hungry Artist.
 The banana was replaced later that day.
-No legal action was taken against him, though he was asked to leave the fair.
+No legal action was taken against him, although he was asked to leave.
 Datuna stated, "What we perceive as materialism is nothing but social conditioning.
 Any meaningful interaction with an object could turn it to art.
 I am a hungry artist, and I am hungry for new interactions."

+In April 2023 the piece located in the Leeum Museum of Art was eaten by a student, Noh Hyun-soo, who then taped the peel back onto the wall.
+When asked why he ate it he said he had skipped breakfast and was hungry.
+In July 2025, a visitor to the Pompidou-Metz ate the banana on display.

 Interpretations

-Following a flurry of publicity, a number of commentators satirized or interpreted Comedian.
-Designer Sebastian ErraZuriz taped a dildo to a wall with duct tape and listed it for sale for $12,000.
-Cryptocurrency artist CryptoGraffiti created The Commodity, "which instructed collectors to find and claim a banana with a bitcoin key address carved into it".
-Actress Brooke Shields taped a banana to her forehead with blue tape and posted it to Instagram with the caption, "An expensive selfie".
-Designer Simon Porte Jacquemus "created a merch opportunity when posting a duct-taped yellow version of [his] micro Le Chiquito bag".
-Popeyes Chicken joined with the San Paul Gallery Urban Art in Miami to create The Sandwich, a chicken sandwich taped to a white wall with duct tape; it was listed at $120,003.99 and "became a viral sensation in its own right".
-Multiple other brands followed suit, including the New York Mets, Burger King, Hostess, Perrier, Carrefour, Sweetgreen, Absolut, and Bobbi Brown.
+Following a flurry of publicity, several commentators satirized or interpreted Comedian.
+The designer Sebastian ErraZuriz taped a dildo to a wall with duct tape and listed it for sale for US$12,000.
+The cryptocurrency artist CryptoGraffiti created The Commodity, "which instructed collectors to find and claim a banana with a bitcoin key address carved into it".
+The actress Brooke Shields taped a banana to her forehead with blue tape and posted it to Instagram with the caption, "An expensive selfie".
+The designer Simon Porte Jacquemus "created a merch opportunity when posting a duct-taped yellow version of [his] micro Le Chiquito bag".
+Popeyes Chicken joined with the San Paul Gallery Urban Art in Miami to create The Sandwich, a chicken sandwich taped to a white wall with duct tape; it was listed at US$120,003.99 and "became a viral sensation in its own right".
+Multiple other brands followed suit, including the New York Mets, Burger King, Hostess, Perrier, Carrefour, Sweetgreen, Absolut and Bobbi Brown.

 Removal

-In the morning on Sunday, December 8, 2019, Comedian was removed from the fair.
+On 8 December 2019, in the morning, Comedian was removed from the fair.
 The curators removed the piece because they were afraid other art would be damaged by queuing crowds.
 After the removal, the gallery released the following statement: Comedian, with its simple composition, ultimately offered a complex reflection of ourselves.
 We would like to warmly thank all those who participated in this memorable adventure, as well as to our colleagues.
 We sincerely apologize to all the visitors of the fair who today will not be able to participate in Comedian.